 Sexual Misconduct Prevention, Response, and Education

 The Juilliard School strives to foster an environment free of sexual misconduct and other forms of unlawful discrimination.
 We seek to shape a culture of prevention and awareness.
-In accordance with Juilliard’s Sexual Misconduct Policy, as well as federal, state, and local laws, Juilliard takes action to stop acts of sexual misconduct, prevent their recurrence, and remedy their effects.
+In accordance with Juilliard’s Sexual Misconduct Policy, as well as federal, state, and local laws, the School takes action to stop acts of sexual misconduct, prevent their recurrence, and remedy their effects.

-Juilliard’s Title IX Team coordinates prevention, response, education, and compliance efforts involving Title IX and related laws and regulations.
+Juilliard’s Title IX Team coordinates prevention, response, and compliance efforts involving Title IX and related laws and regulations.
 These staff members are specifically trained and have expertise in receiving reports, connecting individuals with resources, and advising individuals on the School’s Policy and processes.

 For more information about Title IX at Juilliard, please contact any member of our Title IX Team: